 Moreover, if we look to the data on how terrorist groups end, the Global Terrorism Index, an analysis of 586 terrorist groups that operated between 1970 and 2007, found that repressive counterterrorism measures enforced by military and security agents achieved the least success with “religious” terrorist organizations—contributing to the demise of only 12 percent.

 How can humanizing counterterrorism transform the conditions that lead to violent extremism and enable greater peacefulness?
 What urban policies have made the Belgian city of Mechelen resilient to radicalization—despite having the largest Muslim population in Belgium?
 Why does Morocco rank among the countries suffering “no impact from terrorism,” while Moroccan immigrants in Europe are among those most susceptible to violent radicalization?
 How did love demobilize the ruthless terrorist group Black September?
 These are some of the questions Compassionate Counterterrorism: The Power of Inclusion in Fighting Fundamentalism answers in a sober yet optimistic analysis of how we can transition to a post-fundamentalist future.

-Compassionate Counterterrorism is being published by Berrett-Koehler, a Benefit Corporation, and distributed by Penguin Random House.
+Compassionate Counterterrorism is published by Berrett-Koehler, a Benefit Corporation, and distributed by Penguin Random House.
 It is available for purchase at your favorite retailers.

 Gratitude & Acknowledgements